f0rkz/gameserver-daemon/README.md

 ## --configure
 To configure your gameserver for the first time, you will need to add the `--configure` argument to the script.

+You will need to know the appid for your game.

 `python gameserver-daemon.py --configure`

 This will build a ini-like configuration file called `server.conf` in the script's directory.

 There are a select group of games currently supported by the script.
-For the `Gameserver Name` configuration prompt choose from the following:

-- csgo
+- csgo: APPID 740
-- tf
+- tf2: APPID 232250
-- hl2mp
+- hl2mp: APPID 232370
-- bms
+- bms: APPID 346680
-- left4dead2
+- left4dead2: APPID 222860
+- ARK Survival Evolved: APPID 376030

 More games are planned for the future.
 To properly set your server up, use one of the above (for the game you are planning on running.)